AbberiorInstruments/ImspectorDocs/docs/specpy.rst

 Configuration
 ====================

-If :code:`configuration` is a Configuration object than
+If :code:`configuration` is a Configuration object then

 .. code-block:: python